 1. How are neural stem cell activation-quiescence decisions physiologically regulated?

 The decision to stay quiescent or generate a neuron is tightly regulated by environmental signals sensed directly by neural stem cells or niche components such as interneurons, endothelial cells and mature dentate granule neurons.
 Understanding the cell-autonomous and non-cell autonomous mechanisms by which the activation of neural stem cells and progenitors is regulated will inform how adult hippocampal neurogenesis functions as an adaptive encoding mechanism.
 We are probing the role of novel molecular factors in modulating neural stem cell activation-quiescence and symmetric/asymmetric division decisions and their regulation by specific stimuli such as stress.
 Targeting these factors may enable maintenance of the neural stem cell reservoir while stimulating adult hippocampal neurogenesis.
-Example: Vicidomini et al, Neuron 2020, Guo et al, manuscript in review.
+Example: Vicidomini et al, Neuron 2020, Guo et al, bioRxiv 2021.

 2. What are the mechanisms underlying lineage homeostasis and experience dependent integration of adult-born neurons?

 The functional integration of adult-born dentate granule neurons is tightly regulated so as to calibrate levels of neurogenesis commensurate with environmental demands.
 We are interested in how the activity and inputs onto mature dentate granule neurons influences neural stem cell activation and integration of young adult-born neurons into the circuit.
 By identifying the mechanisms underlying lineage homeostasis and neuronal competition, we may be able to leverage them to rejuvenate the dentate gyrus with stage-specific expansion of populations of adult-born neurons to enhance encoding and memory functions in adulthood, aging and in Alzheimer's disease.
 Example: McAvoy et al, Neuron 2016

 3. How do properties and connectivity of dentate granule cells causally relate to their encoding and memory functions?